freenas/freenas-docs/userguide/virtualmachines.rst

 :literal:`[rancher@ClientHost ~]$` prompt is shown when the configuration is complete.

-Verify that the configuration is complete.
-Go to the Rancher web interface and click
-:menuselection:`INFRASTRUCTURE --> Hosts`.
+Go to the Rancher web interface and click :menuselection:`INFRASTRUCTURE --> Hosts`.
 Verify a host with the Rancher IP address is shown, configuration is complete and Rancher is ready to use.